AnthonyLayne/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+- DOM, the Document Object Model, is a combination of html, css, and javascript which represents the page.

 2. What is an event?

+- An object which is generated when an event listener is called.

 3. What is an event listener?

+- A callback function which is invoked when the given event occurs.

 4. Why would we convert a NodeList into an Array?

+- If we wanted to use array methods beyond `forEach`.

 5. What is a component?

+- A piece of html, css, and javascript that's not connected to other code so that it can be used reusably.